jareware/chilipie-kiosk/docs/first-boot.md

 Save the file, and `sudo reboot`.

+Exotic screens may require a bit more fiddling.
+See [issue #41](https://github.com/futurice/chilipie-kiosk/issues/41) for ideas.

 ## Replacing the boot graphics

 The image that's displayed while the kiosk is starting can be changed by just replacing `~/background.png`.